jarv/cmdchallenge/README.md

+# CMD Challenge

+This repo holds the challenges for [cmdchallenge.com](https://cmdchallenge.com)

 ```
  _____ _____ ____     _____ _____ _____ __    __    _____ _____ _____ _____
 |     |     |    \   |     |  |  |  _  |  |  |  |  |   __|   | |   __|   __|